Kanpyo Roll (Japanese Dried Gourd Strips Maki Sushi)

 Kanpyo, dried gourd strips

-*If you don’t have a Makisu, you can still make sushi using a sheet of plastic wrap as a substitute.
+Don’t have a makisu?
+You can use a sheet of plastic wrap as a simple substitute.

 How To Make Kanpyo Roll: STEP BY STEP